 In This Article

-So, you've found mold in your attic.
-First things first: don't freak out.
-Attic mold, though a big deal, is treatable with the help of a professional and totally preventable down the road.
-Now, it's time for a deep breath, as there's little to no evidence to suggest that the presence of attic mold will cause serious health problems for you and your family down the road, although people who have allergies or asthma may have more intense reactions to mold.
+So you've found mold in your attic.
+First things first: Don't freak out.
+Although attic mold is a big deal, it's treatable with the help of a professional, and it's totally preventable.
+It's time for a deep breath, as it's unlikely the presence of attic mold will cause serious health problems for you and your family down the road, although people who have allergies or asthma may have more intense reactions to mold.

 With that out of the way, it's time to uncover how mold makes a home in your house and how to stop attic mold from spreading in the first place.